hnuti-brontosaurus/bis-frontend/docs/contributing.md

 ## Contact

 You can contact [Michal](mailto:michal.salajka@protonmail.com) to learn more.
 We may call, go through the code and answer questions etc. which could make your onboarding smoother.
 They can speak in English, Czech and Polish.
-Don't hesitate to ask! :slightly\_smiling\_face:
+Don't hesitate to ask!